Four tech trends that are shaking asset managers & family offices

 Tools like Carta have made a huge impact on investors.
 They eliminated or significantly reduced the amount of manual data entry, and the number of formulas that need to be created from scratch.
 Investors no longer worry about the accuracy of their information.
 Analysts are now free to dig deeper into new investments, and value-add to the ones on their portfolio.

-4. The platform-isation of back office operations and compliance
+4. The platformization of back-office operations and compliance

 As the number of technology tools and companies that asset managers and family offices have in their portfolio increases, using all the different tools intelligently becomes more and more challenging.
-Switching from one application to another dozens of times a day has a direct and material impact on productivity; not to mention the additional risk you face around data entry and missed deadlines.
+Switching from one application to another a dozen times a day has a direct and material impact on productivity; not to mention the additional risk you face around data entry and missed deadlines.

 The need to connect all these tools has become more important than ever.
 Hence the birth — and blossoming — of platforms.
 By drawing together and integrating different tools and technologies, they make it harder for things to fall between the cracks (a common problem with earlier systems that bolted together technologies that didn’t talk to each other) and they greatly increase both productivity and transparency.
 Where did that document go?
 Who is working on task A and when will they be finished?
 Adopt the right technology, and these are no longer questions you’ll need to ask.